shenhuiying2017/azure-docs.es-es/includes/iot-hub-get-access-token.md

-## Obtener un token de administrador de recursos
+## <a name="obtain-a-resource-manager-token"></a>Obtain a Resource Manager token

-Azure Active Directory debe autenticar todas las tareas que se realizan en los recursos mediante el Administrador de recursos de Azure.
-En este ejemplo se usa la autenticación por contraseña, para otros enfoques, consulte [Solicitudes de autenticación del Administrador de recursos de Azure][lnk-authenticate-arm].
+Azure Active Directory must authenticate all the tasks that you perform on resources using the Azure Resource Manager.
+The example shown here uses password authentication, for other approaches see [Authenticating Azure Resource Manager requests][lnk-authenticate-arm].

-1. Agregue el código siguiente al método **Main** en Program.cs para recuperar un token de Azure AD mediante el identificador y la contraseña de la aplicación.
+1. Add the following code to the **Main** method in Program.cs to retrieve a token from Azure AD using the application id and password.

     ```
     var authContext = new AuthenticationContext(string.Format